What does it cost to go cruising?

 January 2008

-We finished the provisioning which included turning our Engle into a freezer again and filling it with meats.
+We finished the provisioning which included turning our Engel into a freezer again and filling it with meats.
 We also took care of the bird and were off for the adventure.
 I did a quick analysis of how much we spent after we left the states and it was $1,200.
 Hopefully everything keeps working and we can make up from the last few months of fixing and adding to the boat.

 Location and dockage fee - 43.9 - mooring at Marathon